Civil Rights in America

 - The definitive collection of U.S. congressional publications related to American civil rights

-- Coverage spanning the challenges of newly freed slaves, women’s suffrage and the achievements of the Civil Rights Movement
+- Coverage spanning the challenges of newly freed enslaved people, women’s suffrage and the achievements of the Civil Rights Movement

 - A fully searchable digital archive offering vast research potential for a breadth of disciplines